nicomanto/nicomanto/README.md

 [![Niccolò's Facebook](https://img.shields.io/badge/Facebook-1877F2?style=for-the-badge&logo=facebook&logoColor=white)](https://www.facebook.com/nicomanto49)

 ## About me 👨‍💻
-I'm a **software developer** (principal **back-end developer**) and IT student at the University of Padua.
+I'm a **software developer** (principal **back-end developer**) and IT student at the University of Padova.
 You can find more information about me on my personal site: https://www.niccolomantovani.com

 ## My Github stats 📈